Non-abelian topology of nodal-line rings in $\mathcal{P}\mathcal{T}$-symmetric systems: Wielding the non-Abelian charge

 We ascribe to a \emph{specific segment} of a NL a unique orientation by limiting our attention only to a special class of closed paths, illustrated in Fig.~\ref{fig:orientations}, which are composed of the following three components: \begin{enumerate} \item a straight ``ray'' coming from our eye to the vicinity of the NL segment, \item a tight loop encircling the NL segment, and \item the same ray in the reverse direction. \end{enumerate} When viewed from the vantage point, the motion along the straight rays is projected away.
 Our strategy fixes a \emph{canonical} choice of path to enclose any NL segment, thus leading to a unique topological charge and orientation of each component of the NL composition.

 An important and non-trivial consequence of our convention is that the orientation of a NL is reversed each time we see it passing \emph{under} a NL formed inside a neighboring band gap.
-To understand such orientation reversals, consider a situation, plotted in Fig.~\ref{fig:orientations}, where a {red} NL (${\textrm{L}_{-1}}$) passes over a {blue} NL (${\textrm{L}_0}$), and take two locations along ${\textrm{L}_0}$ which are located on the opposite sides (as seen from the vantage point) of ${\textrm{L}_{-1}}$.
+To understand such orientation reversals, consider a situation, plotted in Fig.~\ref{fig:orientations}(a), where a {red} NL (${\textrm{L}_{-1}}$) passes over a {blue} NL (${\textrm{L}_0}$), and take two locations along ${\textrm{L}_0}$ which are located on the opposite sides (as seen from the vantage point) of ${\textrm{L}_{-1}}$.
 The charge of ${\textrm{L}_0}$ at these two locations would correspond to the homotopy classes of the Hamiltonian on paths ${\Gamma_{0}^a}$ resp.~${\Gamma_{0}^b}$.

-It follows from the discussion in Sec.~\ref{sec:nonuniqueness} (cf.~also Fig.~\ref{fig:conjugacy}) that the topological charges on the two paths are related by a conjugacy with the topological charge on path ${\Gamma_{\textrm{-1}}}$ characterizing ${\textrm{L}_{-1}}$.
+It follows from the discussion in Sec.~\ref{sec:nonuniqueness} (\TB{compare Fig.~\ref{fig:orientations}(b) to Fig.~\ref{fig:conjugacy}}) that the topological charges on the two paths are related by a conjugacy with the topological charge on path ${\Gamma_{\textrm{-1}}}$ characterizing ${\textrm{L}_{-1}}$.
 Since NLs ${\textrm{L}_{-1}}$ and ${\textrm{L}_0}$ are formed inside \emph{consecutive} band gaps (cf.~the subscripts and the color code in Fig.~\ref{fig:code}), we obtain from the anticommutation relation in Eq.~(\ref{eqn:consec-anticom}) that paths ${\Gamma_{0}^a}$ and~${\Gamma_{0}^b}$ carry \emph{opposite} topological charges.
 In other words, the orientation of ${\textrm{L}_0}$ is \emph{reversed} when it passes under ${\textrm{L}_{-1}}$.
 In Fig.~\ref{fig:orientations} we indicate the orientation reversal of the {blue} NL by a {blue} triangular arrowhead (``${\bs{\vartriangleright}}$'').
-It easily follows from Eq.~(\ref{eqn:consec-anticom}) that the presented argument applies to any pair of NLs formed inside two consecutive band gaps.
+It follows from Eq.~(\ref{eqn:consec-anticom}) that the \TB{same} argument applies to any pair of NLs formed in consecutive band gaps.